 A kabuki scene at night under flowering cherry trees, with a bijin playing a yokobue (横笛) or transverse flute.

-Ex B. W. Robinsin collection.
+Ex B. W. Robinson collection.

 actor prints (yakusha-e - 役者絵) (genre)